How it works Features Pricing Desk API Log in Start free

 In transit.
 All connections between users, integrators, and the Aptly platform are encrypted using TLS 1.2 or higher.
 This applies to the web app at app.aptly.pro, the marketing site at aptly.pro, and the API at api.aptly.pro.

 At rest.
 Aptly's PostgreSQL database is hosted on Render's managed Postgres service, which encrypts data at rest using AES-256.
 The same encryption applies to backups.
-Backups are retained for up to 35 days under Render's standard backup policy.
+Logical backups are retained for 7 days under Render's standard backup policy.

 4. Authentication